hydroffice/hyo2_qc/docs/user_manual_survey_scan_features.rst

     * All **COALNE** must have **"CATCOA".**
     * All **SLCONS** must have **"CATSLC".**
     * All **LNDELV** must have **"ELEVAT".**
+* Addtionally, if HTD flag is enabled, all feature images will be checked for proper naming convention per HTDs 2018-4 and 2018-5.
 * Additionally, if MHW flag is set, all features with **VALSOU** are checked for valid value and proper **WATLEV** attribution.
 [3]_
 * All features with **"ELEVAT"** are checked for valid value.
 * All **M_COVR** must have **"CATCOV", "INFORM",** and **"NINFOM".**